hendrikmrks/hendrikmrks/README.md

 <h2 align="left">Hi 👋!
-My name is Hendrik and I'm a System Engineer and SOftware developer, from Berlin</h2>
+My name is Hendrik and I'm a System Engineer and Software developer, from Berlin</h2>

 ###